sbski/a32nx/src/extra-backend/README.md

 The AircraftVariable is a variable which is mapped to a simvar.
 As simvars are read-only it is required to use an event to write the variable back to the sim.

-It allows to specific either an event-name or an instance of an Event object to write data back to the sim.
+It allows to specify either an event-name or an instance of an Event object to write data back to the sim.

 It is based on the CacheableVariable - see above.

+No prefix is added to the variable name.

 #### DataDefinitionVariable (Custom SimObjects)
-The DataDefinitionVariable is a variable which is mapped to a custom SimObject which can be defined by adding separate data definition for single variables (objects) to a container of data definitions (custom imObject).
+The DataDefinitionVariable is a variable (in fact a set of variables) which is mapped to a custom SimObject which can be defined by adding separate data definition for single variables (objects) to a container of data definitions (custom imObject).

-As data definition sim objects use memory mapped data between clients it is very efficient but a bit harder to set up and use.
+As data definition sim objects use memory mapped data between clients they are very efficient but a bit harder to set up and use.

 A data definition variable consisting of only writable simvars can be used to write data back to the sim without the need to define an event.